 The sponsor of a UIT holds the securities in its portfolio until their maturity dates.
 This causes the UITs to adopt the same maturity dates.
 Mutual funds do not carry this maturity feature.

-Pros and Cons of a UIT
+Pros and Cons of Unit Investment Trusts

 Advantages of a UIT

 Investors prefer UITs to other funds for several reasons.
 These are:

 - Diversification.
 A UIT’s portfolio will normally consist of at least 20 stocks and/or bonds so it provides instant diversification.
 An investor may buy only one unit – but he gets diversification as well.
 The investments can also come from a wide variety of issuers, sectors or geographies.